b-sullender/CAPI/README.md

 Exported CAPI functions start with **capi_** to identify them.
 Some wrapper functions (E.g. zpipe.c functions) may not use the **capi_** identifier.
 C/C++ preprocessors may also use the **capi_** identifier for system compatibility.

+# Contact & reporting problems
+Simple "how do i...", "I'm having trouble", or "is this a bug" questions are best asked at [Discussions Q&A](https://github.com/b-sullender/CAPI/discussions/categories/q-a)
+Bugs, build problems, and discovered vulnerabilities that you are relatively certain is a legit problem in the code, and for which you can give clear instructions for how to reproduce, should be [reported as issues](https://github.com/b-sullender/CAPI/issues)

+If confidentiality precludes a public question or issue, you may contact the project leader privately at capi.project.brian@gmail.com

+# Contributing
+CAPI welcomes code contributions.
+You can request to be a collaborator at [Contribute Request](https://github.com/b-sullender/CAPI/discussions/categories/contribute-request).
+We take code contributions via the usual GitHub pull request (PR) mechanism.
+Please see [CONTRIBUTING] for detailed instructions.

 # Changelog for 3rd party source code: